UK DIATF

 Scenario: there may be a possible match in the CIFAS database.

-The webhook example below contains only UK DIATF-related part of the webhook.
-See decision webhook example and explanation for the full payload.
+The webhook example below show only UK DIATF-related part of the webhook.
+See the example above for full payload.

 {